On Soft Clustering For Correlation Estimators: acknowledgements

 \section{acknowledgements}

 E.B. thanks Quinn Arbolante, \href{https://jakegines.in/}{Jacob Ginesin}, \href{https://www.luisali.com/}{Luisa Li}, Eric Zelikman for helpful discussions.
+E.B. is supported by a College of Science Dean's Office Research grant.
 E.B. also thanks Gregory Shomo for helpful guidance with the discovery computing cluster.
 S.P. acknowledges support from the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{https://iaifi.org}).
 Support for the COSMOS-Web survey was provided by NASA through grant JWST-GO-01727 and HST-AR-15802 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 526555.
 This work was made possible by utilizing the CANDIDE cluster at the Institut d’Astrophysique de Paris, which was funded through grants from the PNCG, CNES, DIM-ACAV, and the Cosmic Dawn Center and maintained by Stephane Rouberol.
 Further support was provided by Research Computing at Northeastern University.